 Calculates the eigenvalues of the Adjancency Matrix, where the Adjacency matrix is a square matrix indicate whether pairs of vertices are adjacent or not on a graph - here, entries in the matrix indicate connections between nodes (and betweens nodes and tips).
 Entries in the adjacency matrix are weighted by branch length.
-Then, using the adjacency matrix, we calculate the spectral properties of the matrix, e.g. the minimum and maximum eigenvalues of the matrix.
+Then, using the adjacency matrix, we calculate the spectral properties of the matrix, e.g. the minimum positive and maximum positive eigenvalues of the matrix.
 When the R package RSpectra is available, a faster calculation can be used, which does not calculate all eigenvalues, but only the maximum and minimum.
-As such, when using this option, the vector of all eigenvalues is not returned
+As such, when using this option, the vector of all eigenvalues is not returned.

 Arguments

-phy
+- phy

 phylo object or ltable

-use_rspectra
+- use_rspectra

 boolean to indicate whether the helping package RSpectra should be used, in which case only the minimum and maximum values are returned